Walking The Rothay Circuit was first published in August 2014, and updated in May 2020.

 On the way up to Rydal Cave, we always stop along the shores of Grasmere and Rydal water to admire the view.
 If we’re lucky and have some tea or coffee left, it’s at this point we crack open the flask and have a final brew before starting the ascent to the cave.
 Looking out over the water is peaceful and calm, although as a popular place for sunbathing, swimming and eating picnics, the shores can get pretty crowded – especially on a sunny day.

 Rydal cave is a disused quarry, and for a number of years it became unsafe, due to falling rocks.
-A fence was put up to discourage people from going in, but a few years ago, the fence was taken down and people could explore the cave freely and safely once again. (photograph taken many moons ago pre-fence)
+A fence was put up to discourage people from going in, but several years ago, it was taken down, allowing people to explore the cave once again. (photograph taken many moons ago pre-fence)

 From Rydal Cave, there is a descent that acts as what I call ‘the home straight’.
 Because from here, the return to Ambleside isn’t too far.
 It’s along the home straight where we start winding up whatever plans we’ve been talking about and make our way to the Apple Pie shop.
 We always find that a green tea and a cup of coffee, along with some twice cooked chips is the perfect way to end our walk.

 Filled with inspiration and bursting with motivation, I try to hold onto these feelings as long as possible, for I know in a few days’ time my relief will be a distant memory and my heart will feel like lead as I wave goodbye to my sanctuary.